 Here is our favorite places in Furano to enjoy a great meal after a day of sightseeing or riding in the powder:

-This restaurant is probably the most well known when it comes to Sushi.
+This restaurant is probably the most well-known when it comes to Sushi.
 There is usually a small waiting time, as it gets very full for dinner.
-Needless to say, the sushi are amazing !
-The best is to take a seat at the big central bar table and watch the chefs prepare your sushi right in front of you !
+Needless to say, the sushi are amazing!
+The best is to take a seat at the big central bar table and watch the chefs prepare your sushi right in front of you!
 Simply delicious.

-Located at the top floor of the New Prince Hotel, this restaurant not only has a stunning view during the day, the food is also exquisite.
+Located on the top floor of the New Prince Hotel, this restaurant not only has a stunning view during the day, the food is also exquisite.
 We ordered a bowl of sushi and it was one of the best we had in Furano.

-Ideally located inland, Furano Ski Resort enjoys some of the best snows in Hokkaido.
+Ideally located inland, Furano Ski Resort enjoys some of the best snow in Hokkaido.
 The resort’s slopes are divided into two areas – the Furano area at the New Furano Prince Hotel and the Kitanomine area at the Furano Prince Hotel – which have a wide variety of runs for all skill levels, the longest of which extends stretches for 4 km.

-Nearby, Furano town center has a wide range of restaurants, bars and izakaya to relax after a day of skiing.
+Nearby, Furano town center has a wide range of restaurants, bars, and izakaya to relax after a day of skiing.

-Besides skiing and snowboarding there are many activities nearby, which makes it a perfect holiday spot in Japan.
+Besides skiing and snowboarding, there are many activities nearby, which makes it a perfect holiday spot in Japan.
 We usually traveled to Niseko every year.
 However, 1 year we decided to explore the rest of Hokkaido and started with Furano.

 If you travel to Japan in winter, make sure to check out Niseko and also Hakuba in the Japanese alps.

-2 Comments
+4 Comments

-I enjoyed finding your website.
+1. I enjoyed finding your website.
 I live in Furano.
 I found a small item you should probably correct.

 Under “Climate” you say “its high altitude position…”, but you probably mean latitude.
 The altitude (elevation) at the base of the mountain is only 245 meters.